Posted on Friday May 30, 2025

 Ocean View House

-The exterior wall of Ocean View House is home to a beautiful elephant mural courtesy of Falko.
-One of South Africa’s most iconic street artists, Falko played an integral role in the development of street art in the country.
-He got his start in the late 1980s, when he was just 16 and was asked to paint a school wall in Mitchell’s Plain.
+You do not have to travel far to see world-class street art.
+In fact, the exterior wall of Ocean View House features a striking elephant mural painted by Falko.
+As one of South Africa’s most iconic graffiti pioneers, Falko played an integral role in developing the country’s street art movement in the late 1980s when he was just 16 years old.

 Woodstock Street Art